FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/custom_protocol_slave.rst

 .. centered:: Figure 17.3-1 Board Communication Manual Configuration

-First, configure the IP address of the Entalk board.
+First, configure the IP address of the FRJ-PCIeN board.
 If left blank, the board will use the default IP: 192.168.0.100 for startup configuration.
 Currently, IP configuration only applies to EIP and CC-link protocols.
 For PN protocol, the IP is assigned by the PLC master station scanning slave devices.

 .. note:: After changing the IP address on the page, you need to load the slave mode for the changes to take effect.